Copied

 It's similar to having a YouTube subscribers list; you can direct your audience to your Instagram, Twitter, and email lists.
 You can give links to your different channels, courses, and podcasts in the description and ask them to follow you there.

 You should always leave your audience with a call to action.
 You should always clearly tell them what action you want from them.
+For example, if you sell merch on Etsy, ask viewers to support your channel by buying the merch.
+You should always clearly tell them what action you want from them.

 Think of your YouTube videos as an asset library.
 You can keep using this library to repurpose content.
 You can use your videos in your newsletter.
 You can send out an old video, but why make new content if it's relevant?
 You should always work smart with your content.